 What are the facilities like at the workshop?

-The venue and facilities are at Ohio Wesleyan University are among the finest we’ve worked with at the Workshop.
+The venue and facilities are at Ohio Wesleyan University are among the finest we’ve ever seen.
 The dorm rooms, where you have the option of staying overnight, are all air conditioned and well-maintained.
+We have a beautiful green campus mostly all to ourselves, two short blocks from a quaint main street in an extremely safe, clean, small town suburb.
 The other buildings that will hold performances and classes are also taken care of and are under the great care of the people at Ohio Wesleyan.